ceph/ceph/doc/start/os-recommendations.rst

 - **Ceph Kernel Client**

-  If you are using the kernel client, the general advice is to *track* "stable" or "longterm maintenance" kernel series provided by either http://kernel.org or your distribution on the kernel client machines.
+  If you are using the kernel client to map RBD block devices or mount CephFS, the general advice is to use a "stable" or "longterm maintenance" kernel series provided by either http://kernel.org or your Linux distribution on any client hosts.

   For RBD, if you choose to *track* long-term kernels, we currently recommend 4.x-based "longterm maintenance" kernel series: